-When any person has reasonable cause to believe that a child has been subjected to abuse or neglect, or observes a child being subjected to conditions or circumstances which reasonably would result in abuse or neglect, he or she shall make a report by calling the State of Nebraska, Department of Social Services at 1-800-652-1999.
-The person making the report shall also inform the Pastor and Principal of the alleged misconduct.
-SSM cooperates fully in the investigation of such cases.
+When any person has reasonable cause to believe that a child has been subjected to abuse or neglect, or observes a child being subjected to conditions or circumstances that reasonably would result in abuse or neglect, he or she shall make a report by calling the State of Nebraska, Department of Social Services at 1-800-652-1999.
+The person making the report should also inform administration of the alleged misconduct since Administration is normally contacted by DHHS once a report is made about a student or school family.
+SSM will cooperate fully in the investigation of such cases.